-- Lock your room door and windows when you go to sleep or when you leave, even if only briefly; take your keys with you. - Immediately report defective locks on your windows and doors to the Front Desk or to the Bread Loaf maintenance office.
-Do not put your name and address on key rings.
-Do not attach your keys to your ID card. - Don't keep your residence and your vehicle keys on the same ring. - If you lose your student residence keys, request a lock change at the Front Desk. - Get to know your neighbors so you can help one another. - If you discover someone has entered your room, DO NOT GO IN.
+- Lock your room door and windows when you go to sleep or when you leave, even if only briefly; take your keys with you. - Immediately report defective locks on your windows and doors to the Front Desk or to the Bread Loaf maintenance office. - If you carry keys, do not put your name and/or address on key rings. - Do not share your key code with others.
+Contact a Middlebury official immediately if you have concerns that others may have your code. - Don't keep your residence and your vehicle key on the same ring. - Do not attach vehicle or other keys to your ID card. - If you lose your keys, report it to the front desk right away and request a lock change. - Do not linger in poorly lit, secluded areas. - Require visitors to identify themselves before you open your door.
+Request official identification from all repair or service personnel. - Get to know your neighbors so you can help one another. - If you discover someone has entered your room, DO NOT GO IN.
 Go to a neighbor and call the police (911).
 If you're already inside, DO NOT TOUCH ANYTHING.
 You may disturb evidence important to a police investigation. - If you are awakened by an intruder, do not try to apprehend them.
 They may be armed or may easily arm themselves with something in your room.
 Attempt to get out of the room if it is possible.
-Call the police as soon as possible. - If you see a suspicious person or vehicle, either on campus or in your neighborhood, IMMEDIATELY contact the police.
+Call the police as soon as possible.

+- If you see a suspicious person or vehicle, either on campus or in your neighborhood, IMMEDIATELY contact the police.
 Try to get the license plate number, state, and description of the vehicle, but do not chase the car to do so. - Do not prop open doors to residence halls or other College buildings. - People outside the College community are prohibited from soliciting in residence halls.
-If you see an outside solicitor in the dorms, immediately report this to the Front Desk. - Do not yell or attempt to detain peeping toms, who may panic and react unpredictably.
+If you see an outside solicitor in the dorms, immediately report this to the Front Desk. - Do not yell or attempt to detain voyeurs or anyone you observe looking into a private space, who may panic and react unpredictably.
 If the offender runs away, and you can safely observe this person, watch to see if this person gets into a car, goes to another dorm, etc. Also observe the person's physical bearing.
 Then immediately report the incident by calling 911. - Hang up on obscene, harassing, or annoying phone calls.
 Do not respond to harassing text messages, nor try to find out who the caller is even if you think it's a friend playing a joke.
-Keep the message or text and then report its contents to Public Safety.
-This will be useful to the Public Safety officer or the police, if there is a police report.
+Keep the message or text.
+This will be useful to the Public Safety officer or the police, if there is a police report. - Do not share your key code with others.
+Contact a Middlebury official immediately if you have concerns that others may have your code.